CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 ```
 and the task is to predict the value in key `mutagenic` (in this sample it's `1`) from the rest of the JSON.
 With most machine learning libraries assuming your data being stored as tensors of a fixed dimension, or a sequence, you will have a bad time.

-Contrary, `JsonGrider.jl` assumes your data to be stored in a flexible JSON format and tries to automate most labor using reasonable default, but it still gives you an option to control and tweak almost everything.
+In contrast, `JsonGrider.jl` assumes your data to be stored in a flexible JSON format, and tries to automate most labor using reasonable defaults, while still giving you an option to control and tweak almost everything.
 `JsonGrinder.jl` is built on top of [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) which itself is built on top of [Flux.jl](https://fluxml.ai/) (we do not reinvent the wheel).

+!!! note

-**Although JsonGrinder was designed for JSON files, you can easily adapt it to XML, [Protocol Buffers](https://developers.google.com/protocol-buffers), [MessagePack](https://msgpack.org/index.html), and other similar structures**
+    Although JsonGrinder was designed for JSON files, you can easily adapt it to XML, [Protocol Buffers](https://developers.google.com/protocol-buffers), [MessagePack](https://msgpack.org/index.html), and other similar structures.

 There are 5 steps to create a classifier once you load the data.

 1. Create a schema of JSON files (using `sch = JsonGrinder.schema(...)`).
 2. Create an extractor converting JSONs to Mill structures (`extractor = suggestextractor(sch)`).
-Schema `sch` from previous step is very helpful, as it helps to identify, how to convert nodes (`Dict`, `Array`) to (`Mill.ProductNode` and `Mill.BagNode`) and how to convert values in leaves to (`Float32`, `Vector{Float32}`, `String`, `Categorical`).
+   Schema `sch` from previous step is very helpful, as it helps to identify how to convert nodes (`Dict`, `Array`) to (`Mill.ProductNode` and `Mill.BagNode`) and how to convert values in leaves to (`Float32`, `Vector{Float32}`, `String`, `Categorical`).
-3. Create a model for your JSONs, which can be easily done by (using `model = reflectinmodel(sch, extractor,...)`)
+3. Create a model for your JSONs, which can be easily done (by using `model = reflectinmodel(sch, extractor,...)`)
 4. Extract your JSON files into Mill structures using extractor `extractbatch(extractor, samples)` (at once if all data fit to memory, or per-minibatch during training)
 5. Use your favourite methods to train the model, it is 100% compatible with `Flux.jl` tooling.

-Steps 1 and 2 are handled by `JsonGrinder.jl`, steps 3 and 4 by combination of `Mill.jl` `JsonGrinder.jl` and the 5. step by a combination of `Mill.jl` and `Flux.jl`.
+Steps 1 and 2 are handled by `JsonGrinder.jl`, steps 3 and 4 by combination of `Mill.jl` `JsonGrinder.jl` and the 5th step by a combination of `Mill.jl` and `Flux.jl`.

 Authors see the biggest advantage in the `model` being hierarchical and reflecting the JSON structure.
 Thanks to `Mill.jl`, it can handle missing values at all levels.

-Our idealized workflow is demonstrated in following example, which can be also found in [Mutagenesis Example](@ref) and here we'll break it down in order to demonstrate the basic functionality of JsonGrinder.
+Our idealized workflow is demonstrated in following example, which can be also found in [Mutagenesis Example](@ref).
+Here we'll break it down in order to demonstrate the basic functionality of JsonGrinder.

-The basic workflow can be visualized as follows
+The basic workflow can be visualized as follows:

 ```@raw html
 <img class="display-light-only" src="assets/workflow.svg" alt="JsonGrinder workflow" style="width: 30%;"/>